 Tell the City of Kitchener you support a multi-use path – but not at the cost of the heritage trees and community space that we all treasure.

-The City of Kitchener is planning to install a multi-use path through Rockway Gardens, over the grassed area alongside Floral Crescent, with bump-outs that would remove the ability to park on the road.
-This is part of the City’s Rockway Fairway Transportation Connections project.
-While GardenKitchener supports safe, accessible cycling and walking routes, the City’s current preferred route for the pathway would cause serious harm to Rockway’s historic landscapes and stonework and create safety hazards in spaces that are popular for photos and events.
+The City of Kitchener is planning to install a multi-use path through Rockway Gardens, as part of the Rockway Fairway Transportation Connections project.
+While GardenKitchener supports safe, accessible cycling and walking routes, we want to ensure these are introduced without harming Rockway’s historic landscapes and stonework, or creating safety hazards in spaces that are popular for photos and events.

-Help us advocate for a better route – one that provides safe cycling connections in and around Rockway – without compromising the heritage, environment, and safety of our community’s beloved gardens.
+Help us advocate for a route that provides safe cycling connections in and around Rockway, without compromising the heritage, environment, and safety of our community’s beloved gardens.

-On August 29th, members of GardenKitchener met with City of Kitchener representatives to learn about three possible route options for the multi-use path.
-“Option A” was identified as the city’s preferred route – this is the “multi-use path on Floral Crescent between Preston Street and Doon Road” that is identified on the project’s Engage page.
+On August 29th, members of GardenKitchener met with City of Kitchener representatives to learn about three possible route options for a multi-use path.
+The original “Option A” was identified as the city’s preferred route – this was a “multi-use path on Floral Crescent between Preston Street and Doon Road” that was identified on the project’s Engage page.

 Option A: